hyp/gamedevwebtools/README.md

 ### Integration with your game/game engine

-You'll need to integrate gamedevwebtools server into your application/engine to take advantage of it's functionality.
+You'll need to integrate gamedevwebtools server into your application/engine to take advantage of its functionality.

 A server written in C++ is provided with gamedevwebtools.
 It currenly works on Windows and Linux, but it should theoretically (as long as the sockets work) work on Android and Mac/iOS platforms.